ue bot icon

 A leader has to be ahead of the market curve and see things others don’t see.
 Today’s opportunities could be tomorrow’s nightmares.
 Saying no actually becomes more important than saying yes.
 Your business model will require constant refinement and can grow stale quickly.

 All decisions and actions have consequences.
 The more people affected by your decisions, the more carefully they must be made.
 You should weigh the pros and cons and consider the inherent risks.
-Profit is good, healthy balance sheets are good, positive cash flow is good.
+Profit is good, healthy balance sheets are good, and positive cash flow is good.
 Lacking basic ethics and fundamental common sense is bad.
 It is never advisable to win on the cheap or at the expense of someone else’s personal well-being.
 You can do well by doing good!

 If you simply ask the following questions before making any important decision, I guarantee you will end up with better decisions: